 Market Context

-Older People Residential Care is a service that supports an Adult who requires short or long term care in a specific setting outside of the Adult's home.
-The type of services that can be provided in a residential setting are:
+Older People residential care is a service that supports an adult who requires short- or long-term care in a Care Quality Commission (CQC) registered residential care home.
+The type of services that can be provided in a registered residential care home are:

 Essex County Council have several different contracts with our providers in Essex.
 Our core contract is the Integrated Residential and Nursing Care Framework known as the IRN Framework.
 Essex County Council will work with our IRN Framework providers to block purchase beds when required to support specific capacity and demand needs for Adult Social Care.